MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk1107.md

 invalid or corrupt file: cannot read at location

 The tool could not read the file.
 Recreate the file.

-LNK1107 could also occur if you attempt to pass a module (.dll or .netmodule extension created with [/clr:noAssembly](../../build/reference/clr-common-language-runtime-compilation.md) or  [/NOASSEMBLY](../../build/reference/noassembly-create-a-msil-module.md)) to the linker; pass the .obj file instead.
+LNK1107 could also occur if you attempt to pass a module (.dll or .netmodule extension created with [/clr:noAssembly](../../build/reference/clr-common-language-runtime-compilation.md) or  [/NOASSEMBLY](../../build/reference/noassembly-create-a-msil-module.md)) to the linker; pass the .lib file instead.

 If you compile the following sample: